MingyaoLII/SDSC5003_Project/README.md

 ## Overview

-This web application creates a banking web-app for a fictitious bank named CityU bank.
+This web application creates a web-app for a fictitious bank named **CityU bank**.

 ## Features